Watering

 2. 2

-Watch the translucent tip windows specifically over the next week or two — they typically regain their clear, plump look before the rest of the rosette visibly fills back out.
+Watch the translucent tip windows specifically over the next week or two, since they typically regain their clear, plump look before the rest of the rosette visibly fills back out.

 3. 3

-If wrinkling continues despite watering, gently test an outer leaf's attachment; easy detachment points to root damage rather than ongoing drought as the real cause.
+If wrinkling continues despite watering, gently test an outer leaf's attachment; easy detachment points to root damage rather than ongoing drought as the real cause, and calls for a root check instead of more watering.

 4. 4